10 Faucet Trends for Kitchens and Baths in 2022

 Peerless is launching its Flute collection in May 2022.
 The affordable, transitional-style line will include a nozzle with a rinse function that features two fan-like sprays.

-Bocchi debuted its Lugano faucet, shown here in a matte gold finish, with a sleek contemporary design that blurs the lines between spout and nozzle.
+Bocchi debuted its Lugano faucet with a sleek contemporary design that blurs the lines between spout and nozzle.

-Kallista launched its Juxtaposed semi-professional kitchen faucet line, shown here.
+Kallista launched its Juxtaposed semi-professional kitchen faucet line.
 Available now, it comes in polished chrome, matte black, and stainless steel.

 Bocchi updated its Maggiore faucet, shown here, with new features and higher-quality parts.

-Brizo’s Odin semi-professional kitchen faucet will be available in spring 2022 in several finishes, including Brilliance Polished Nickel, shown here.
+Brizo’s Odin semi-professional kitchen faucet will be available in spring 2022 in several finishes, including Brilliance Polished Nickel.

 Delta’s new Monrovia collection will feature similar technology.
 You can tap anywhere on the spout or handle.
 And it doesn’t have to be with wet or grimy fingertips.
 Use the back of your hand, a forearm, or an elbow to tap and activate or deactivate the flow of water.
 The temperature and flow will be where you last positioned the handle.